 Evidence about the Complainant’s sexual predisposition or prior sexual behavior is not relevant, unless such questions and evidence about the Complainant’s prior sexual behavior are offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant, or if the questions and evidence concern specific incidents of the Complainant’s prior sexual behavior with respect to the Respondent and are offered to prove consent.

 The investigation report will be a fair and thorough summary of all relevant information gathered that is both inculpatory and exculpatory.
-The investigator will provide the investigative report to the parties and their advisors, in an electronic format or a hard copy, at least five (5) business days before submitting the file to the Office of Student Rights and Responsibilities (“OSRR”).
-The Complainant and Respondent are provided the opportunity, in writing, to offer any additional comment or feedback with respect to the investigation report within that five (5) business day window.
-Once the parties’ comments—if any—are received, or after the five (5) business day window has elapsed (which happens sooner), the investigator will share the case file, investigation report, and parties’ responses to the report with OSRR.
-Unless extenuating circumstances exist, OSRR will convene a hearing within fifteen (15) calendar days of the receipt of the investigation report and related materials.
+The investigator will make the investigative report available to the parties and their advisors, in an electronic format , at least five (5) calendar days before submitting the file to the Office of Community Standards (“Community Standards”).
+The Complainant and Respondent are provided the opportunity, in writing, to offer any additional comment or feedback with respect to the investigation report within that five (5) calendar day window.
+Once the parties’ comments—if any—are received, or after the five (5) calendar day window has elapsed (whichever happens sooner), the investigator will make the parties’ responses available to the parties and share the case file, investigation report, and parties’ responses to the report with Community Standards.
+Unless extenuating circumstances exist, Community Standards will strive to convene a hearing within fifteen (15) calendar days of the receipt of the investigation report and related materials.

 8. Time Period for Completion: The University strives to complete investigations under this process within ninety (90) calendar days.
 The process may take shorter or longer depending on various factors such as the complexity of the case; number and cooperation of parties involved; number and availability of witnesses; whether there is a concurrent criminal process underway; academic calendars or demands; other emergency or non-emergency circumstances or interruptions.
 The Title IX Coordinator (or designee) and investigator may grant temporary delays of the investigation or the limited extension of time frames for good cause with written notice to the Complainant and the Respondent of the delay or extension and the reasons for the action.